This program is now closed

 5. If required, submit an appeal.
 All applicants received email notification of application determination on June 13, 2022.
 Applicants deemed ineligible had until June 23, 2022 at 2 p.m. to submit an appeal.

 - How Do I Apply?

 - You may use a mobile device or computer to submit your application online, which will be available in English, Spanish, French, Arabic, and Swahili.
 If you need the application to be translated into an additional language, please email [email protected] to request translation.
 Applicants must create an account with an email address and submit an application through the online portal.
 Supporting materials must be uploaded through the web portal.
 Public libraries in Johnson County provide computer workstations for public use.
 Paper applications are not accepted.

 The application was open from Monday, April 25, 2022 at 12 p.m. until Monday, May 27 at 2 p.m.

 Each application was reviewed for eligibility based on four criteria: identity, residency, income, and COVID-19 impacts.
 All applicants received an email on June 13, 2022 with an initial determination of eligibility.
 Any application found ineligible on any of the four criteria will have a reason explaining the determination.

 - How Do I Submit an Appeal?

 All applicants received email notification of application determination on June 13, 2022.
-Applicants deemed ineligible will receive an email with a link to their submitted application.
-Applicants can submit an appeal until June 23, 2022 at 2 p.m.
+Applicants determined ineligible received an email with a link to their submitted application.
+Applicants could submit an appeal until June 23, 2022 at 2 p.m.